thinkb4/a-walk-in-graphql/lessons/day_07/day_07.md

 ## Exercise

 Until now, we didn't care about several aspects outside of GraphQL's plate —like data consistency.
-An exaple?
+An example?

 If you run the following mutation: